Geometric Phase in Quantum Synchronization: Geometric phase of a quantum limit-cycle oscillator

 The numerical algorithm introduced in Sec.~\ref{sec:NumericalAlgorithm} can be applied to any quantum system whose density matrix $\hat{\rho}(t)$ is known as a function of time and has distinct populations $p_k(t)$.
 In the following, we focus on a specific example, namely, a quantum limit-cycle oscillator implemented in a spin-$1$ system whose quantization axis changes slowly.

 A classical limit-cycle oscillator is a nonlinear dynamical system with an internal source of energy that excites the system into self-sustained periodic motion at the so-called natural frequency $\omega_0$~\cite{Pikovsky2003}.
 The phase of this oscillation is free, such that the limit-cycle oscillator can adjust its frequency in the presence of a weak periodic drive.
-A similar phenomenon occurs if multiple limit-cycle oscillators are coupled and is called mutual synchronization.
+A similar phenomenon occurs if multiple limit-cycle oscillators are coupled, and is called mutual synchronization.
 Several proposals have been put forward to generalize the concept of synchronization to the quantum regime~\cite{Zhirov2006,Goychuk2006,Giorgi2012,Hriscu2013,Ludwig2013,Lee2013,Walter2014,Xu2014,DavisTilley2016,Roulet2018,Koppenhoefer2019} and to quantify it~\cite{Ludwig2013,Lee2013,Mari2013,Lee2014,Ameri2015,Hush2015,Weiss2016,Galve2017,Jaseem2020,EshaqiSani2020}.

 Here, we consider a quantum limit-cycle oscillator implemented in a spin-$1$ system, which is convenient since it allows us to work with a finite-dimensional Hilbert space, $N=3$.
 We follow the framework introduced in Ref.~\onlinecite{Koppenhoefer2019}, which defines synchronization based on the phase-space dynamics of the spin system.
-A quantum limit-cycle oscillator can be modeled by a quantum master equation of the form ($\hbar = 1$)
+A quantum limit-cycle oscillator can be modeled by a QME of the form ($\hbar = 1$)

 where $\mathcal{D}[\hat{O}] = \hat{O} \hat{\rho} \hat{O}^\dagger - \anticommutator{\hat{O}^\dagger \hat{O}}{\hat{\rho}}/2$ is a Lindblad dissipator.
 The Hamiltonian $\hat{H}_0$ determines the natural frequency of oscillation $\omega_0$ of the limit-cycle oscillator.
 We choose the quantization axis to be the $z$-direction and set